-Students on apprenticeship programmes, on any waged training or are employed, rather than in education, are not eligible for the 16 to 19 Bursary Fund.
+Students on apprenticeship programmes, or any waged training, are employed, rather than in education.
+They are not eligible for the 16 to 19 Bursary Fund.

-Non-employed students aged 16 to 19 who are participating in a Prince's Trust team programme are eligible to receive the bursary in the same way as any other student participating in an eligible, publicly funded course.
+Non-employed students aged 16 to 19 who are participating in a Prince's Trust Team Programme are eligible to receive the bursary in the same way as any other student participating in an eligible, publicly funded course.

-We do not expect students on distance learning provision to need help from the Bursary Fund because they do not have the kinds of costs the bursary is intended to cover (travel, equipment and uniforms, for example).
-In the rare instances where an institution identifies such a student does require financial help, you should provide support in-kind.
+We do not expect students on distance learning provision to need help from the bursary fund because they do not have the kinds of costs the bursary is intended to cover (travel, equipment, and uniforms, for example).
+In the rare instances where an institution identifies such a student does require financial help, they should provide support in-kind.
 An example could be providing a temporary travel pass for the student to attend exams.

-3.3 Residency
+2.3 Residency

-Students must meet the residency criteria in ESFA funding regulations for post-16 provision.
-This guidance also specifies the evidence institutions must see and retain for audit to confirm eligibility for post-16 funding (and therefore meet the residency criteria for Bursary Fund eligibility).
+Students must meet the residency criteria in DfE funding rules for post-16 provision.
+This document also specifies the evidence institutions must see and retain for audit to confirm eligibility for post-16 funding (and therefore meet the residency criteria for bursary fund eligibility).

-3.4 Accompanied asylum seeking children (under 18 with an adult relative or partner)
+2.4 Accompanied asylum seeking children (under 18 with an adult relative or partner)

 Generally, asylum seekers are not entitled to public funds.
-Accompanied asylum-seeking children (those under 18 with an adult relative or partner) and those aged 18 and above are entitled to education, but not to public funds.
-If they are destitute, they can apply to the Home Office for suitable housing and cash for essentials, but they are not eligible for other income.
+Accompanied asylum seeking children (those under 18 with an adult relative or partner) and those aged 18 and above are entitled to education, but not to public funds.
+If they are destitute, they can apply to the Home Office (HO) for suitable housing and cash for essentials, but they are not eligible for other income.

-As long as an asylum seeker has not had their application for asylum refused, you can provide in-kind student support such as books, equipment or a travel pass.
-Under no circumstances should you give cash to any asylum seeker unless they are an unaccompanied asylum-seeking child.
+As long as an asylum seeker has not had their application for asylum refused, you can provide in-kind student support such as books, equipment, or a travel pass.
+Under no circumstances can you give cash to any asylum seeker unless they are an unaccompanied asylum-seeking child (UASC).

-3.5 Unaccompanied asylum-seeking children
+2.5 Unaccompanied asylum-seeking children

-Unaccompanied asylum-seeking children do not receive cash support from the Home Office and are the responsibility of the local authority.
-They are treated as looked after children and are eligible for a bursary for vulnerable groups ('in care' group) if they have a financial need.
+UASC do not receive cash support from the HO and are the responsibility of the local authority.
+They are treated as looked after children and are eligible for a bursary for vulnerable groups ('in care' group), where they have a financial need.

-When these young people reach legal adulthood at age 18, you must consider their immigration status.
+When these young people reach legal adulthood at age 18, institutions must consider their immigration status.
 If the asylum claim is decided in their favour, the local authority must provide them with the same support and services as they do care leavers.
-As such, they continue to be eligible for a bursary as a student from a vulnerable group until they reach the upper age limit.
+As such, they continue to be eligible for a bursary as a student from a vulnerable group until they reach the upper upper age limit limit.